chhiara/git-annex-tutorial/README.md

 $ ls -l
   lrwxrwxrwx 1 chiara chiara 202 set  8 11:35 brain_mask_reg_FMRIB58_FA_1mm.nii.gz -> .git/annex/objects/gx/5q/SHA256E-    s151748--eb27f1988a7cc914ac1fda978514b17066ef089d45a2da9464e5d42426e9f8f1.nii.gz/SHA256E-s151748--eb27f1988a7cc914ac1fda978514b17066ef089d45a2da9464e5d42426e9f8f1.nii.gz
 ```
-git-annex allows indeed to visualize, navigate and organize the files in tree structure fashion, with directories and subdirectories.
-The files visualized in this way are, however, only symlink to the actual content of the files, that is stored in the internal directory .git/annex/objects/
+git-annex allows to visualize, navigate and organize the files in a tree structure fashion, with directories and subdirectories.
+The visualized files  in this way are, however, only symlink to the actual content of the files that is stored in the internal directory .git/annex/objects/

-The same procedure to add file can be actuated for folders.
+The same procedure to add files can be actuated for folders.
 ```shell
 $ cp -r ~/datasets/brainptm_single_subjs/train/ .
 $ git annex add train/
 $ git commit -m "added train folder"
 ```
 ### fixing symlinks to files
-The files can be renamed, deleted and moved inside the repository with the usual git commands.
-After moving files the symlinks may be broken.
+The files can be renamed, deleted, and moved inside the repository with the usual git commands.
+After moving files, the symlinks may be broken.
 You can fix them either with the command <code> git-annex fix <file> </code> , or committing the changes.
 In both cases symlinks are updated  so that the files can be retrieved without errors.
-Example:
+Examples:

-Move the file brain_mask_reg_FMRIB58_FA_1mm.nii.gz inside the repository from /home/chiara/data-annex/ to /home/chiara/data-annex/test/case_2/ and fixing the symlinks with <code>git annex fix</code>:
+* Move the file brain_mask_reg_FMRIB58_FA_1mm.nii.gz inside the repository from /home/chiara/data-annex/ to /home/chiara/data-annex/test/case_2/ and fixing the symlinks with <code>git annex fix</code>:
 ```shell
 $ cd /home/chiara/data-annex/
 $ git mv brain_mask_reg_FMRIB58_FA_1mm.nii.gz  test/case_2/